 Since I was a child I was fascinated by our traditional home remedy recipes and the creations made by my grandmothers and the older ladies of my town.
 When I grew up I studied Biology and tried to respect and study nature in all aspects of my life.
 I believe that a natural lifestyle is key for healthy living.
 For example, I make my food from scratch and I pay a lot of attention to labels when it comes to choosing my cosmetics.
-When when I had my son in 2016, he had bad eczema and his pediatric dermatologist prescribed cortisone cream to be used twice a day at the age of 6 months.
+When I had my son in 2016, he had bad eczema and his pediatric dermatologist prescribed cortisone cream to be used twice a day at the age of 6 months.
 This made me extremely uncomfortable, as I know baby skins are like literal sponges.
 There was no way that I could use the ointment on my baby.
 I tried to find a safer alternative on the market, but had no luck.

 I spoke with his pediatric dermatologist again and explained that I refuse to use the medication and that I need his help to find a safe alternative, so he suggested that I look for natural cosmetics at my local farmers’ market.
 That was the beginning of a new journey in our lives!
 I went home determined that I would be the one to make his cream and everything that would go on his skin.
 I was successful pretty soon, thanks to my biological and home-remedy background, and the products I was making were having an immediate and clear effect on my son’s skin.
 After seeing the big change on my own baby, I decided to start providing my products to help other parents who have the same situation.

 I believe most people have a desire to use natural alternatives, but they still can’t find them easily, and if they do, they are often not affordable.
-The struggle and the disappointments that I had when I was looking for 100% natural products for my baby and seeing other parents facing the same challenges encouraged me to start my business online service to reach a larger network of people in need.
+The struggle and the disappointments that I had when I was looking for 100% natural products for my baby and seeing other parents facing the same challenges encouraged me to start my business online to reach a larger network of people in need.

 Why is making your own soap, oils, and candles important to you?